renan-77/multi-twitch-chat-overlay/README.md

-# 🏎️ Sim Racing Chat Overlay
+# 📺 Multi Twitch Chat Overlay

-A desktop overlay application for aggregating Twitch chat from multiple sim racing channels in real-time.
-Perfect for VR racing with vibrant channel colors for quick identification!
+A desktop overlay application for aggregating Twitch chat from multiple channels in real-time.
+Perfect for streamers, moderators, and viewers who want to monitor multiple streams simultaneously!

 ## ✨ Features